Skip to content

 Color Theory – Gold

 Gold has connotations of wealth, scarcity, and status.
 It can also have a sports vibe.
-Winners get the gold, after all.
+Because only the winners get the gold, after all.

 Color Theory – Silver

-Beyond second place in sports, silver means family fortunes.
+Beyond second place in sports, silver can mean family fortunes.
 Or at least the cutlery.

 Color Theory – Copper